bvobart/mllint/ReadMe.md

 ### Custom linting rules

 It is also possible to define your own custom linting rules by implementing a script or program that `mllint` will run while performing its analysis.
 These custom rules need to be defined in `mllint`'s configuration.
-For more information on how to do this, see `mllint describe custom`.
+For more information on how to do this, see `mllint describe custom` or view the documentation online [here](https://bvobart.github.io/mllint/docs/categories/custom/).

 ---